reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 -v prometheus-config.yml:/etc/prometheus/prometheus.yml \
 prom/prometheus
 ```
-Now we can check our application as a target in Prometheus by visiting the URL - http://localhost:9090/targets :
+Now we can check our application as a target in Prometheus by visiting the URL - `http://localhost:9090/targets`:
 ![Prometheus Targets](/assets/img/posts/spring-boot-health-check/prometheus-ss.png)

 As stated above, due to the Micrometer metrics facade we can integrate with other [monitoring tools](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-metrics) only by adding the provider-specific Micrometer dependency to the application.

 ## Configuring Kubernetes Probes
 Microservices built with Spring Boot are commonly packaged in containers and deployed to container orchestration systems like Kubernetes.
-One of the key features of Kubernetes is self-healing, which it does by regularly checking the health of the application.
+One of the key features of Kubernetes is self-healing, which it does by regularly checking the health of the application and replacing unhealthy instances with healthy instances.

 Among its many components, the [Kubelet](https://kubernetes.io/docs/concepts/overview/components/#kubelet) ensures that the containers are running and replaced with a healthy instance, anytime it goes down.
 This is detected using two properties: